lijikun/gaussian-wrapper-scripts/README.md

 And it generates auto-named files like `mol-a.xyz_template-sample-opt.gjf`.
 The checkpoint files will be named accordingly.
 The script file is unspecified so it will be automatically named `g09_template-sample-opt.gjf.sh`, and made executable.

+## g17run.bash

+For use in (Pittsburgh Supercomputing Center)[https://psc.edu/].
+Submits a job and monitors the job, sending an email to designated address when the job is finished (i.e. out of the queue).

+Usage:

+        g17run.bash input-file [email-address]

+Take care to edit the paramters at the start of the script.

 ## g09run.sh